Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 ansible-vault edit ./ansible/vaults/vault_${ENVIRONMENT_TYPE}.yml
 ```

-You will be prompted for a `Vault Password`, this can be found in the **pac-content-provisioner** LastPass note.
+You will be prompted for a `Vault Password`, this can be found in the **pac-aurora-provisioner** LastPass note.

 ## Provisioning a cluster

-- Get the environment variables from the **pac-content-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
+- Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
 - Set the `CLUSTER` environment variable, this be appended to `pac-aurora` for all the provisioned infrastructure.
 Note: The cluster name should be region agnostic, for example, `staging` will provision `pac-aurora-staging-eu` and `pac-aurora-staging-us` database instances.
 - Run the following docker command